fbpx

 Can I put new sod over old grass?

 You certainly could put new sod over old grass, but that is not the recommended method.
 Sod prefers a well-aerated soil matrix, not a mat of thatch and dead grass.
 Grass WILL grow over stones, but it grows best in loose, nutrient-rich soil.
 Remove the old grass prior to laying new sod.
-It’ll take a bit more time now but the results will be so much better!
+It’ll take a bit longer now, but the results will be much better!
 Make your investment in the rolls of sod worth it by properly prepping the soil.

 Step 4: Loosen soil base to break up hard dirt

 Step 4 is to loosen the cleared soil.
 Breaking up hard, compacted soil will help add important air voids into the soil structure.
-Porosity in the soil allows the roots of the turfgrass to access air, and also provides pathways for good water drainage.
+Porosity in the soil allows the turfgrass roots to access air and provides pathways for good water drainage.

 Use a shovel or rototiller to loosen up the top layer of the soil.
 Focus on breaking up the top 4″ to 6″.
 Take care to break up chunks of soil.
 Remove any debris that is unearthed, like sticks or rocks, from the area.

 Step 5 of soil prep for laying sod is to amend the soil as required.
-This is when the results of the soil test from Step 1 become very important.
+This is when the soil test results from Step 1 become very important.
 Take the time now to improve the soil so it’s as close to ideal for grass growth as is reasonably possible.

 The first soil characteristic to consider is its texture.
 This refers to the size of the mineral particles in the soil.
 Mineral particles are classified by size as either sand, silt, or clay (with sand being the largest).
 Soil with a nice mixture of all three particle sizes is referred to as “loam’.